alitkbbl/Neuro-AI-Foundations/README.md

 ---

 ## ⚖️ License

-MIT — see [LICENSE](LICENSE).
-Educational and research use is warmly encouraged; please cite the primary literature referenced above if this repository informs published work.
+This project is licensed under the MIT License.
+If you use this code in your research, please use the **"Cite this repository"** widget on the right sidebar to cite this project and refer to the primary literature of the implemented models.